Mars Exploration Rover: Plains

 Although the Gusev crater appears from orbital images to be a dry lakebed, the observations from the surface show the interior plains mostly filled with debris.
 The rocks on the plains of Gusev are a type of basalt.
 They contain the minerals olivine, pyroxene, plagioclase, and magnetite, and they look like volcanic basalt as they are fine-grained with irregular holes (geologists would say they have vesicles and vugs).

 Much of the soil on the plains came from the breakdown of the local rocks.
 Fairly high levels of nickel were found in some soils; probably from meteorites.

 Analysis shows that the rocks have been slightly altered by tiny amounts of water.
 Outside coatings and cracks inside the rocks suggest water deposited minerals, maybe bromine compounds.
 All the rocks contain a fine coating of dust and one or more harder rinds of material.
 One type can be brushed off, while another needed to be ground off by the Rock Abrasion Tool (RAT).

-There are a variety of rocks in the Columbia Hills, some of which have been altered by water, but not by very much water.

-These rocks can be classified in different ways.
-The amounts and types of minerals make the rocks primitive basalts—also called picritic basalts.
-The rocks are similar to ancient terrestrial rocks called basaltic komatiites.
-Rocks of the plains also resemble the basaltic shergottites, meteorites which came from Mars.
-One classification system compares the amount of alkali elements to the amount of silica on a graph; in this system, Gusev plains rocks lie near the junction of basalt, picrobasalt, and tephrite.
-The Irvine-Barager classification calls them basalts.

-Plain's rocks have been very slightly altered, probably by thin films of water because they are softer and contain veins of light colored material that may be bromine compounds, as well as coatings or rinds.
-It is thought that small amounts of water may have gotten into cracks inducing mineralization processes.

-Coatings on the rocks may have occurred when rocks were buried and interacted with thin films of water and dust.

-One sign that they were altered was that it was easier to grind these rocks compared to the same types of rocks found on Earth.

-The first rock that Spirit studied was Adirondack.
-It turned out to be typical of the other rocks on the plains.